Is Peripheral Neuropathy the Same as PAD?

 Peripheral neuropathy can mask PAD symptoms and delay diagnosis, according to Harvard Health Publishing.
 Talk to your primary care physician (PCP) if you’re having recurring pain.
 Describe the pain in detail to help get a proper diagnosis.

-You want to diagnose PAD or peripheral artery disease as soon as possible.
+You want to diagnose PAD or peripheral Arteries are blood vessels that carry oxygen-rich blood to your heart and other parts of your body. disease as soon as possible.
 Early detection gives your doctor more treatment options and prevent the conditions from getting worse.